 The place of this course in the curriculum is to allow the Theatre faculty to teach intensively in their particular fields of research and expertise and to allow students an in-depth study of one period or movement important in the history of drama.
 Students become familiar with research tools and methods of a particular period or movement and with the issues surrounding them.

-Majors in Theatre Arts undertake a supervised project in their main area of interest.
+Majors in Theatre Arts read, evaluate, and propose plays to produce for an annual spring festival of full-length plays in which each student will undertake a supervised project in their main area of interest.
 This could include dramaturgy, design, acting, or directing.
-The exact nature of the project varies but involves the extensive reading of plays, research, and the public presentation of the student's work.
+The exact nature of the project varies but involves the extensive reading of plays, research, deep collaboration, and the public presentation of the student's work.
+Students must also enroll in THTR 491 in the spring.

 Prerequisites